-March 2005, Revised Sept 05
+March 2005

 Scientific studies regarding the use of belts for athletic endeavours is scarce.
 Much more evidence and insight exists for the use of belts in occupational settings.
-The relevant information from occupational usage is discussed in this article and is blended with the limited work on athletic/performance use to form a position statement.
-Given the assets and liabilities of belt wearing, they are not recommended for healthy individuals either in routine work or exercise participation.
-However, the temporary prescription of belts may help some individual workers return to work.
-The exception is for extreme athletic lifting where belts appear to increase torso stability to reduce the risk of buckling and provide some elastic extensor recoil to assist with the lift.
-But the possible liabilities underscore the counterpoint to this proposition.
-The individual must make their own informed decisions on whether or not to wear a belt although guidance is provided here for their prescription and use.
+The relevant information from occupational usage is discussed in this article and is blended with the limited work on athletic/performance use.
+I will also conclude with my own opinion.
+The intention of this article is to assist the reader in making their own decisions on whether or not to wear a belt and to suggest guidelines for their prescription and use.